 Disability insurance protects you from the financial risk of losing your income when you become disabled and can’t work.
-That’s the gist of it, but understanding disability insurance can be confusing if you aren’t familiar with all its components.
+Those are the basics, but understanding disability insurance can be confusing if you aren’t familiar with all of its components.

-The following disability insurance definitions are common words and phrases you’ll find while shopping for a policy.
-Knowing them will not only help you make an informed decision about the disability insurance coverage you need but also to get the most use out of a policy you already have.
+The following disability insurance definitions are common words and phrases you’ll see while shopping for a policy.
+Knowing them will not only help you make an informed decision about the disability insurance coverage you need, but also help you get the most use out of a policy you already have.

-When you apply for disability insurance (and life insurance), you’ll go through a process called underwriting.
-During underwriting, the insurer will confirm all the details about your health to make sure you were telling the truth when you applied for coverage.
+When you apply for disability insurance, you’ll go through a process called underwriting.
+During underwriting, the insurer confirms the health details from your application.
 Sometimes, the disability insurance company will request an attending physician’s statement, or APS, from your doctor that lays out all the information the doctor has about your health.

 Disability insurance works by paying you disability insurance benefits that are meant to replace the income you would’ve had if you could still work.
 Occasionally, in exchange for a higher premium, the disability insurance company will raise your benefits.
 The automatic increase benefit is usually offered as a rider, and you have the option to accept the increase or not.

-Coverage under disability insurance is measured by the amount of benefits you receive when you become disabled and can't work.
+Benefits are the payments you receive from your insurer if you become disabled and can't work.
 Benefits are paid monthly, similar to a paycheck, and you choose the amount of the benefits when you take out the policy.
-You’ll receive benefits for the entire benefits period, which with a long-term disability insurance policy could be anywhere from five years to retirement, or until you recover from your disability.

 Disability insurance companies offer benefits in other ways too, such as a rehabilitation benefit, which go toward the cost of your recovery.

-The benefits period is the time during which you receive benefits.
-You choose how long you want your benefits period to last when you take out your policy.
-Because the carrier will only have to pay benefits during the specified benefits period, it will offer you a lower premium in return for a shorter time.
-The benefits period ends when you recover from your disability.
+The benefit period is the time during which you receive benefits.
+You choose how long you want your benefits period to last when you apply for your policy.
+Because the insurer will only have to pay benefits during the specified benefits period, it will offer you a lower premium in return for a shorter period.
+The benefit period ends when you recover from your disability.